emotional-toys/.github/profile/README.md

 ## Heidi-ho 👋

 Welcome to emotional toys.
-This organization concentrates on the design and development of artificial animals as toys to demonstrate that AI is a friend to humanity and not the opposite.
+This organization concentrates on the design and development of artificial-animals-as-toys to demonstrate that AI is a friend to humanity and not the opposite.
 However, there will most likely be a dust-up between soverign and shared AI systems.

 About us --